XuMengyaAmy/XuMengyaAmy.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a Postdoctoral Fellow at the Multi-Scale Medical Robotics Center, Hong Kong.
+I am currently a Research Assistant Professor in the Department of Computer Science and Engineering at The Chinese University of Hong Kong.
 I received my Ph.D. degree from [Medical Mechatronics Lab](http://www.labren.org/mm/) of the Department of Biomedical Engineering, [National University of Singapore]((https://www.nus.edu.sg/)), supervised by [Prof. Hongliang Ren](https://www.ee.cuhk.edu.hk/en-gb/people/academic-staff/professors/prof-ren-hongliang).
 I served as a research assistant in the laboratory of Prof. Yueming Jin [https://yuemingjin.github.io/] at NUS in 2023.
 During my master's project, I worked with Dr. Tianyiyi  He, Dr. QiongFeng Shi and [Prof. Chengkuo Lee](https://www.ece.nus.edu.sg/stfpage/elelc/bio.html) in the [Department of Electrical and Computer Engineering](https://cde.nus.edu.sg/ece/), [National University of Singapore](https://www.nus.edu.sg/), and received my M.Sc. degree in 2019.
 From 2014 to 2018, I studied in [Soochow University](https://www.suda.edu.cn/) and received B.Eng. degree in Information Engineering.

 My research interests are mainly about Image-based Robotic Surgery Intelligence:
-(1) AI-driven multi-sensory perception to achieve surgical task automation (2) AI-powered large-scale data analysis to enhance surgical education (3) AI model development with human-like continuous learning / domain adaptation ability (4) Multi-Modal: Connecting Vision and Language to Actions (5) Data-centric AI
+(1) AI-powered medical data analysis;
+(2) data-driven medical decision-making with enhanced safety; (3) MLLM-based contextual intelligence for medical decision support.

 # 🔥 News
-- *2024.02*: Our paper titled "Privacy-Preserving Synthetic Continual Semantic Segmentation for Robotic Surgery" was accepted by TMI ([pdf](https://ieeexplore.ieee.org/abstract/document/10443356)).
+- *2025.07*: One paper accepted to ICIA 2025
+- *2025.06*: Two papers accepted to MICCAI 2025 (one early accept)
+- *2025.02*: One paper accepted to IPCAI 2025 (Accepted papers to submit final versions to IJCARS)
+- *2025.02*: One paper accepted to ICRA 2025

 # 📝 Journal Publications